19 Years

 And as it does,

-more curses like these are being born
+more curses are born

-and taking up quarters in the hauntable minds
+into the hauntable minds

 they'll soon call home.